rmerg639/AndraeusAi-research/SOCIAL_POSTS.md

 ## The Problem

 Every AI assistant starts fresh.
-ChatGPT doesn't know you.
-Claude doesn't know you.
+ChatGPT doesn't know you.  doesn't know you.
 They're incredible at reasoning but can't remember your dog's name.

 Enterprise solutions exist but cost $50K-$500K.
 That's insane for something so fundamental.